ptcrealitylab/Spatial-Toolbox-WebPage/_posts/2020-09-25-the-first-friday-update.md

 We've started development on an Android port of the Spatial Toolbox app!
-There's still a ton of testing to be done but if you want to try it out for yourself check out the link below:
+There's still a ton of testing to be done but if you want to try it out for yourself check out this link:
 [Initial Pre-Alpha Release](https://github.com/hobinjk-ptc/RealityEditorCordova/releases/tag/v0.0.1)

 ### iOS 14 Update